-Pelvic floor physiotherapy is the use of internal and external techniques to assess and treat dysfunction in the supportive structures in the pelvis.
-Dysfunction in these structures could lead to the following conditions:
+Pelvic floor physiotherapy is the use of internal and external techniques to assess and treat pelvic dysfunction in the supportive structures.
+Pelvic dysfunction in these structures could lead to the following conditions:

 According to research, pelvic floor physiotherapy is the leading line of defence against incontinence and pelvic pain.
 Most importantly, these conditions can be treated and your pelvic floor physiotherapist can work with you to achieve your goals and enhance your quality of life.

 After childbirth, kegels are often wrongly prescribed as they are NOT for everyone.
 Pelvic floor dysfunction can be caused by pelvic floor muscles being weak (hypotonicity) OR tight (hypertonicity).
 In fact, kegels may even worsen pelvic floor problems if they are not done properly or prescribed to the wrong person.

 Additionally, kegels are not simply for women following childbirth.
 Reductions in estrogen levels with menopause also contribute to dysfunction in the pelvic floor and can be improved upon with kegels providing that these exercises are necessary.

 A pelvic floor physiotherapist will individualize your care and ensure you are doing the right exercises for the right reasons.